-Gabrielle Martin and Jeremiah Hughes are co-artistic directors of Ci Co.
+Gabrielle Martin and Jeremiah Hughes are co-founders of Ci Co.
 Both artists have a primary formation in dance with complementary specialties in aerial work and physical theatre.
 They started collaborating while performing as principal characters with Cirque du Soleil’s TORUK - The First Flight.

 Ci Co offers visceral and dynamic dance-theatre, physically expressed on multiple planes.
 Our work explores the shadow side of our human experience, creating worlds of magic realism with strong audio-visual elements, and invented aerial apparatuses.